 - Assistance in locating new facilities or expansion of existing facilities

 In today’s rapidly moving technology economy, entrepreneurs and companies must work quickly to develop technologies before the commercial window of opportunity closes.
 Innovation Growth Program has the expertise and resources to help speed up the development process and turn innovative ideas into marketable products.

 The Program was created on July 1, 2011 as a partnership between the Kansas Department of Commerce and the statewide network of organizations that were part of the network operated by the former Kansas Technology Enterprise Corporation.
 While the program exists to help entrepreneurs and companies, its ultimate goal is to bring new technology jobs to the state of Kansas.

 KANSAS BIOSCIENCE AUTHORITY

 The Kansas Economic Growth Act (KEGA) of 2004 created the Kansas Bioscience Authority (KBA).
 The organization’s mission is to make Kansas a national leader in the biosciences by funding research, development and commercialization.
 The KBA has broad powers to enter into joint venture agreements with local governments, universities, research organizations and private companies.
-The KBA is investing $580 million in the dynamic bioscience industry to stimulate job growth, attract private venture capital and increase research and business investments in the state.
+The KBA is investing significant resources in the dynamic bioscience industry to stimulate job growth, attract private venture capital and increase research and business investments in the state.
 The KBA focuses its resources in sectors in which Kansas has national leadership and expertise, including animal health, human health, bioenergy, biomaterial and plant biology.
 The KBA programs are outlined below.